• Home

 WILDLIFE RESCUE & REHABILITATION FACTS

-There are two licensed rehabilitators in Brazos County, & only one licensed to care for all species
+There are two licensed rehabilitation facilities in Brazos County, & only one licensed to care for a

 Opossum Town is also available for rescue and rehabilitation of Opossums.
 They currently accept animals originating in Brazos County.

-We partner with both licensed rehabilitators to assist with veterinary needs of animals in their care!
+We work with both licensed rehabs to assist with veterinary needs of animals in their care!

 CHECK OUT PAWS & CLAWS WILDLIFE REHABILITATION